 Counselling sessions can help you to gain clarity on an issue, change old patterns, untangle complex personal issues, or embark on a journey of self-development.
-You may seek counselling as a result of a crisis, or you may be encouraged to seek counselling by family members, friends or colleagues.
+You may seek counselling because of a crisis, or you may be encouraged to seek counselling by family members, friends or colleagues.

 What happens in a counselling session?

 There is no typical counselling session.
-Your counsellor will be highly trained in listening and reflecting, and provides a safe environment in which to explore your issues.
-With most types of therapy you are free to discuss what you wish, from everyday events, dilemmas, feelings, and thoughts, to regrets, aspirations, memories and dreams.
+Your counsellor will be highly trained in listening and reflecting and provides a safe environment in which to explore your issues.
+With most types of counselling you are free to discuss what you wish, from everyday events, dilemmas, feelings, and thoughts, to regrets, aspirations, memories and dreams.

 What issues can counselling help with?

 Clients come to us with wide-ranging problems, including:

 - anxiety (generalised anxiety problems, panic attacks, agoraphobia, social anxiety, claustrophobia)

 - relationship issues (breakups, divorce, affairs, choosing inappropriate partners, loneliness, life adjustments, marital problems, arguments, jealousy, wedding and premarital issues)